lorin/resilience-engineering/intro.md

 The papers linked here should all be accessible to casual readers.

+When you're ready for more, check out [resilience engineering notes](README.md).

 ## What is resilience?

 A *resilient* organization **adapts effectively to surprise**.